ZeusEm/ISO_IEC-27001.2022/index.md

 *Explanation:* Clause 5.2 of ISO/IEC 27001:2022 states that **top management** shall establish an information security policy.
 Therefore, the correct answer is b) Top Management.

+### Question 9
+*Of what should those doing work under the organisation’s control be aware?*

+- a) The information security policy
+- b) Their contribution to the effectiveness of the information security system, including the benefits of improved information security performance
+- c) The implications of not confirming with the information security management system requirements
+- d) All of the above

+**Correct Answer:** b) Top Management

+*Explanation:* Those doing work under the organisation's control should be aware of all of the following:

+*   **The information security policy**.
+*   **Their contribution to the effectiveness of the information security management system (ISMS), including the benefits of improved information security performance**.
+*   **The implications of not conforming with the information security management system requirements**.

+Therefore, the correct answer is **d) All of the above**.

+The sources emphasize the importance of awareness training for all employees.
+If employees are aware of the ISMS, the level of compliance will likely be higher.
+It's also noted that awareness of the policy does not require memorisation, but rather an understanding of the key policy commitments and their role in achieving them.

 ---

 &copy; [Lt Cdr Shubham Mehta](https://www.linkedin.com/in/shubham-mehta-5141172b3/), 2024